sinseman44/koolnova-BMS-Integration/README.md

 Modbus RTU (Remote Terminal Unit), makes use of a compact, binary representation of the data for protocol communication.
 The RTU format follows the commands/data with a cyclic redundancy check checksum as an error check mecahnism to ensure the reliability of data.

+## Modbus TCP

+Modbus TCP/IP (also Modbus-TCP) is simply the Modbus RTU protocol with a TCP interface that runs on Ethernet.
+Modbus TCP/IP uses TCP/IP and Ethernet to carry the data of the Modbus message structure between compatible devices.
+That is, Modbus TCP/IP combines a physical network (Ethernet), with a networking standard (TCP/IP), and a standard method of representing data (Modbus as the application protocol).
+Essentially, the Modbus TCP/IP message is simply a Modbus communication encapsulated in an Ethernet TCP/IP wrapper.

 # Support

 <a href="https://www.buymeacoffee.com/sinseman44" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 145px !important;" ></a>